dancingCamel/WHO-Mortality-Data-API/README.md

 > }

 #### Search for Countries:
-Return all countries with names that contain a search term  \n
+Return all countries with names that contain a search term <br>
 ``` GET /api/country-search/<search_term>```

 e.g.